 “The structure will be below the 30-foot height limit, (and) will help minimize views of the structure from the surrounding area,” commission staff wrote in a report.
 “In addition, the use of a sky-like color scheme will help the structure blend in with the surrounding sky, and the proposed lighting will not exceed 30 feet in height, minimizing its visibility at night.”

-The former Wild Arctic attraction closed in early 2020, after park officials decided the simulators had reached capacity and it was time to introduce a new experience.
+The former Wild Arctic attraction closed in early 2020, following park officials decided the simulators had reached capacity and it was time to introduce a new experience.
 Under approval granted Wednesday, the existing Wild Arctic building, which currently contains a theater and is located just north of the area’s animal exhibits, will be remodeled to serve as a passenger loading area for the new coaster.
 Russian.

-A recent post on a theme park fansite – Behind the Thrills – offered some hints about the new attraction, suggesting that it “will traverse a twisting track course that simulates the movements of a snowmobile on a daring rescue mission in the Artic”.
+A recent post on a theme park fansite – Behind the Thrills – offered some hints regarding the new attraction, suggesting that it “will traverse a twisting track course that simulates the movements of a snowmobile on a daring rescue mission in the Artic”.

 Electric Eel opened in 2018, followed the following year by Tidal Twister, though that attraction has been “temporarily closed” for several years.

-The Coastal Commission staff report cited the park’s emphasis on attractions as part of a debate about the need for SeaWorld to pay more attention to possible impacts on views and public access to Mission Bay.
+The Coastal Commission staff report cited the park’s emphasis on attractions as part of a debate regarding the need for SeaWorld to pay more attention to possible impacts on views and public access to Mission Bay.
 However, coastal planners noted that the latest roller coaster would not preclude future requirements to provide more access, including a public path along the shore.

 SeaWorld’s current master plan, which is supposed to govern future development for a period of 15 to 20 years, was last updated and certified by the Coastal Commission in 2002.
 The master plan has now reached the “end of its term.” planned planning,” the staff report states, adding that several of the park’s most recent projects were approved despite inconsistencies with the plan.